Finished the latest season of My Hero Academia and wondering where the anime leaves off in the

 The Star and Stripe arc, which is the first arc covered in Season 7, takes place from Chapter 329 to Chapter 334.
 This short but crucial arc immediately follows the end of Season 6 and sets the stage for the final international conflict.

-What chapter did Bakugo die in the manga?
+What chapter did Bakugo die in the manga ?

 This is a major spoiler, but the event involving Bakugo’s apparent death and subsequent revival occurs during the Final War Arc.
 The most critical moment happens in Chapter 362.
-This event is one of the most significant moments in the unadapted portion of the manga.
+This event is one of the most significant moments in the unadapted portion of the

-Is Deku quirkless at the end of the manga?
+Is Deku quirkless at the end of the manga ?

 Can I start reading MHA manga at Volume 40?

 Yes, starting at Volume 40 is a perfect entry point after watching Season 7.
-Season 7 ends around Chapter 399, and Volume 40 of the manga begins with Chapter 399.
-This makes it the ideal physical volume to purchase to continue the story.
+Season 7 ends around Chapter 399, and Volume 40 of the

 Key Takeaways: My Hero Academia Manga Where Anime Leaves Off

-- The Direct Answer: To continue after MHA Season 7, you must start reading from manga Chapter 400.
-This picks up the story immediately after the anime’s latest stopping point.
+- The Direct Answer: To continue after MHA Season 7, you must start reading from

-- The Manga is Complete: The My Hero Academia manga concluded with Chapter 430.
-This means the entire story, from beginning to end, is finished and available to read right now.
+Manga is Complete: The My Hero Academiamanga concluded with Chapter 430.
+This means the entire story, from beginning to end, is finished and available to read right now. - Official Reading Platforms: The best way to read is through official sources like the Viz Media/Shonen Jump app or

-- Past Season Starting Points: The two most common recent starting points are Chapter 329 (after Season 6) and Chapter 258 (after Season 5), as detailed in the full mapping guide.
+Manga Plus.
+This supports the creator and ensures you get the most accurate translation. - Past Season Starting Points: The two most common recent starting points are Chapter 329 (after Season 6) and Chapter 258 (after Season 5), as detailed in the full mapping guide.

 - The Final Season’s Content: The upcoming final anime season will adapt the remaining ~30 chapters (400-430), covering the absolute climax of the Final War Arc and the series’ epilogue.

-- Anime Faithfulness: The MHA anime is a highly faithful adaptation, so you won’t be lost by switching from anime to manga.
-Reading the manga simply lets you experience the story’s conclusion sooner.
+- Anime Faithfulness: The MHA anime is a highly faithful adaptation, so you won’t be lost by switching from anime to

-- Physical Volume to Buy: If you prefer physical copies, Volume 40 is the correct volume to purchase to begin reading after Season 7.
+manga .
+Reading themanga simply lets you experience the story’s conclusion sooner. - Physical Volume to Buy: If you prefer physical copies, Volume 40 is the correct volume to purchase to begin reading after Season 7.

 Final Thoughts on Reading the MHA Manga

-Last update on 2026-01-14 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2026-04-23 / Affiliate links / Images from Amazon Product Advertising API